-Participating in a peer community such as the Boomer Advisor Circle can give you access to peer firm metrics, expertise and other resources to help you along the way.
+Participating in a peer community like the Boomer Business Transformation Circle can give you access to peer firm metrics, expertise and other resources to help you along the way.

 Step 3: Train your team

 Conduct a resources gap analysis to identify missing skill sets in your team.
-This can be used to develop a training curriculum and personal training plan for each individual.
+You can use this analysis to develop a training curriculum and personal training plan for each individual.

 Step 4: Engage your clients

 Define your target clients and filtering criteria for existing clients who may no longer be appropriate for the firm.
-Many of your existing clients will be a good fit, so identify them and have conversations about the value you can provide.
+Many of your existing clients will be a good fit, so identify them and discuss the value you can provide.

 Step 5: Repeat the process

 With a plan to scale, your firm is progressing toward a longer-term strategic vision.
-By monitoring metrics, you can gain a greater understanding of which consulting services are growing and which ones are not.
+By monitoring metrics, you can better understand which consulting services are growing and which ones are not.

 Could you benefit from a peer network of other advisory service leaders?